Tutte Polynomials for Directed Graphs: A quasisymmetric function generalization of the -polynomial

-Next, we discuss certain duality results.
-We denote $\om$ the linear map on $\QSym_m(\xx)$ sending each basis element $F_{n,S}$ to $F_{n,[n-1]\setminus S}$.
+In this subsection, we discuss certain results related to the \emph{duality map} $\om$ on quasisymmetric functions.
+Let $\om$ be the linear map on $\QSym_R(\xx)$ sending each basis element $F_{n,S}$ to $F_{n,[n-1]\setminus S}$.
 It is clear that $\om$ is an involution.
-It is also well known that $\om$ is a ring homomorphism (in other words, $w(fg)=w(f)w(g)$ for all $f,g\in\QSym(\xx)$).
+It is also well known that $\om$ is a ring homomorphism (in other words, $w(fg)=w(f)w(g)$ for all $f,g\in\QSym_R(\xx)$).
 Consequently, the restriction of $\om$ to $\Sym_R(\xx)$ is the well-known \emph{duality map}, which is the unique ring homomorphism sending $e_n=F_{n,[n-1]}$ to $h_n=F_{n,\emptyset}$ for all $n$.
 We now state a key lemma which is an easy consequence of a well-known fact about the duality for quasisymmetric functions associated to labeled posets.

-\begin{lem} For any digraph $D$, $\ds ~\om\l(\chi^{\As}_D(\xx)\r)~=~\ONE_{D \textrm{acyclic}}\cdot \chi^{\wAs}_D(\xx)$. \end{lem}
+\begin{lem} For any digraph $D$, $\ds ~\om\l(\chi^{\As}_D(\xx)\r)~=~\ONE_{D \textrm{ acyclic}}\cdot \chi^{\wAs}_D(\xx)$. \end{lem}

 \begin{proof} If $D$ is not acyclic, then clearly $\chi^{\As}_D(\xx)=0$ (because a coloring cannot be strictly increasing along a directed cycle).
 Suppose now that $D$ is acyclic.
 Up to renaming the vertices of $D$, we can assume that $D=([n],A)$ is compatibly labeled.
 Now let $\wD=([n],\wA)$ be the (anticompatibly labeled) digraph obtained from $D$ by relabeling the vertex $i$ by $n+i-1$ for all $i\in [n]$.
 Let $\theta\in\fS_n$ be the permutation defined by $\theta(i)=n+1-i$ for all $i\in[n]$.
 It is clear that the mapping $\Phi$ defined on $\mL(D)$ by $\phi(\si)=\theta\circ \si$ is a bijection between $\mL(D)$ and $\mL(\wD)$.
 Moreover, $\Asc(\si)=[n-1]\setminus \Asc(\phi(\si))$, so that